lgrammel/storyteller/README.md

 1. Start Next.js server for UI (runs on port 3000): `npm run next`
 1. Go to [localhost:3000](http://localhost:3000)

+## Deployment

+1. Build the Next.js app: `npm run build`.
+This exports the app to the `out` folder, so it can be served by Fastify.

 ## Limitations

 - No persistent execution with error handling